adjtomo/pyatoa/pyatoa/docs/index.rst

 **[ Python’s Adjoint Tomography Operations Assistant ]**

-``Pyatoa`` is a Python-based toolbox for misfit assessment in adjoint tomography.
-It began as a loose collection of scripts, and has grown into a cohesive set of tools for: seismic data gathering, waveform processing, time-windowing, misfit measurement, measurement aggregation, and visualization.
+``Pyatoa`` is a Python-based toolbox meant to facilitate waveform comparisons in adjoint tomography.
+With humble origins as a disjointed collection of scripts, it has grown into a cohesive set of tools for misfit quantification.

-This docs page provides an overview of intended use through quickstart introductions, in-depth tutorials, and API for each of Pyatoa's core classes and supporting utilities.
+This docs page provides an overview of Pyatoa through introductory material, in-depth tutorials, and API for core classes and supporting utilities.

 Source code can be found on Github: https://github.com/bch0w/pyatoa